 While Medicare covers a wide range of inpatient and outpatient services for Alzheimer’s disease, a service might not be covered in certain situations, including:

-- Off-label medications.
-Medicare covers certain medications only when they’re prescribed for an FDA-approved use.
-If your doctor decides to use a medication that isn’t yet approved for Alzheimer’s symptoms, your prescription drug plan may not cover it.
+• Off-label medications: Medicare covers certain medications only when they’re prescribed for an FDA-approved use.
+If your doctor decides to use a medication that’s not yet approved for Alzheimer’s symptoms, your prescription drug plan may not cover it.

-- Skilled nursing facility care.
-Medicare covers short-term nursing facility care, which generally includes many of the services, medications, and other needs you would have in an outpatient setting.
+• Skilled nursing facility care: Medicare covers short-term nursing facility care, which generally includes many of the services, medications, and other needs you would have in an outpatient setting.
 However, you’ll only be covered for up to 20 days at no cost.
 After that, you’ll owe a portion of the costs as coinsurance each day.
+If you spend more than 100 days in a skilled nursing facility, you will pay the full out-of-pocket cost going forward.

 If you’re concerned that your plan won’t cover a service or medication, you can reach out to your doctor or insurance provider to check.

 Alzheimer’s disease is a type of dementia that causes progressive cognitive decline.
-It primarily affects people over age 65 and accounts for roughly 60 percent to 80 percent of dementia cases, according to the Alzheimer’s Association.
+It primarily affects people over age 65 years and accounts for roughly 60% to 80% of dementia cases, according to the Centers for Disease Control and Prevention (CDC).

-If you or someone you love is experiencing the early symptoms of Alzheimer’s disease, schedule a wellness visit with a healthcare provider for diagnostic testing.
+If you or someone you love is experiencing the early symptoms of Alzheimer’s disease, schedule a wellness visit with a healthcare professional for diagnostic testing.

-Eventually, people with Alzheimer’s will require around-the-clock care.
-However, early diagnosis and treatment may help delay progression of the disease and increase quality of life.
+Eventually, people with Alzheimer’s require around-the-clock care.
+However, early diagnosis and treatment may help delay the progression of the disease and increase the quality of life.

 Resources for Alzheimer’s disease